ontio/ontology/docs/specifications/native_contract/ontid.md

 Method: removeAttribute

 Arguments:
-    0    byte array    user ID
+    0    String       user ID
-    1    byte array    key of the attribute to be deleted 2    byte array    user's public key
+    1    ByteArray    path of the attribute to be deleted 2    ByteArray    user's public key

 Event: trigger 'Attribute' event when succeeds
 ```